Approved Date – 02/22/2021

 DC Official Code § 1-1401 et seq., provides the Office of the Chief Technology Officer (“OCTO”) with the authority to provide information technology (IT) services, write and enforce IT policies, and secure the network and IT systems for the District.
 This document can be found at: https://code.dccouncil.us/dc/council/code/sections/1-1402.html.

-This Policy also applies to any providers and third-party entities with access to the District’s information, networks, and applications.
+This Policy also applies to any provider and third-party entity with access to the District’s information, networks, and applications.

 District Government owned, leased, and/or managed IT resources shall serve the business needs of the District of Columbia.

 4.1.
 Privacy Expectations

 4.1.1.
 Users of District Government IT systems do not expect privacy when using District Government communications and digital equipment.